Protecting life on Earth – the environment and natural resources Fostering nature conservation, protecting biodiversity, securing local prosperity

 German activities

-Together with the European Union, Germany is also assisting Madagascar in restoring forest areas.
-In the regions of Boeny and Diana, efforts are under way to develop sustainable alternatives to illegal logging, so as to meet local demand for firewood and construction timber.
-Training is provided to farmers on how to use natural resources in an environmentally sustainable way and improve farming techniques with a view to increasing their incomes.
+Germany is also supporting Madagascar's efforts for forest restoration and reforestation.
+In the regions of Boeny and Diana among others, efforts are under way to develop sustainable alternatives to illegal logging, so as to meet local demand for firewood and construction timber.
+Training is provided to farmers on how to improve farming techniques through the agroforestry approach with a view to increasing their incomes.
+This approach combines crop and livestock farming with the planting and use of trees and shrubs.